• Skip to main content

 Once you have their attention, that celebrity can instantly make your product more credible and trustworthy through association with that celebrity.

-In fact, people will buy your product or use your service just because a celebrity does!
+People will buy your product or use your service just because a celebrity does!

 This is because of the “If it’s good enough for her, it’s good enough for me” mentality.